Skip to content

 • Name - The unique identifier or file name of the model.

-• Supplier - The external entity or service where the model is hosted (for example, Hugging Face, Google, OpenAI).
+• Supplier - The external entity or service where the model is hosted (for example, Hugging Face, Google, or OpenAI).

 • Manufacturer - The organization or group that created the model.